 - Molecular and Environmental Toxicology

-You will apply and be admitted to one of these four degree-granting programs.
+You will apply and be admitted to one of these three degree-granting programs.
 You have the flexibility to complete a laboratory rotation and/or elective courses from the consortium’s other programs, if you choose.
 It is also possible to change to a different degree-granting program early in your academic career.

 You will complete three one-month rotations during your first semester.
 You may complete all rotations in laboratories associated with your degree-granting program or you may choose to complete one of your three rotations in a laboratory associated with another of the consortium’s programs.
 At the end of the first semester you will join one of these labs, where you will complete your doctoral research.